The high school at Oasis consists of four years of study, 9th through 12th grade, and is designed to prepare students for university.

-At OIS, the core subjects for high school students include English, math, science, social studies, and TEV (theology, ethics, and values).
+At Oasis, the core subjects for high school students include English, math, science, social studies, and TEV (theology, ethics, and values).
 Other required classes and electives are available in the following areas: physical education, foreign languages, visual and performing arts, and technology.
 Also, technology is integrated throughout the curriculum.

 The chart below provides details about how many credits are needed in each subject area to graduate.
 To earn a high school diploma, each student must complete a minimum of 24 credits.
 One credit is awarded for each one year class that is completed.
 A half credit is awarded for completion of one semester.
 Also, one online class is required to graduate.

 |Math||2 Credits||3-4 Credits|

 |Science||2 Credits||2-4 Credits|

 |Physical Education||1 Credit||1 Credit|